 Mirroring: They Want to Wear Your Skin.

 People who have met psychopaths will often describe being mirrored.
 Psychopaths make their victims think that they are just like them and that they have so much in common.
-They are experts at flattery and love bombing.
+They are experts at flattery and love-bombing.
 The victims feel that they have found their soul mates.
 Psychopaths seem to mirror our very souls.
 By mirroring you, psychopaths appeal to your narcissism while paradoxically negating your uniqueness.
 At first, it isn’t apparent that this imitation is actually envy, until they have deposed you and taken your place.
 It is self-esteem that psychopaths envy.
 They bask in your admiration of their facade.
 When you esteem a psychopath, he knows it is your self-esteem being reflected in the mirror.
 He is just a facsimile of the original and his mirror lacks the depth to be an original.
 The psychopath’s envy is the source of his motto: If I can’t have it, nobody can.
 Furthermore, he determines to make the victim feel the envy that he feels.
 He wants the victim to share his shame and become a facsimile of him.
-The wearing our skin is a theme in sacrificial substitution.
+The wearing-our-skin is a theme in sacrificial substitution.
 Rene Girard explains:

 “The Aztec god Xipe-Totec, demonstrates the ability of the incarnation of the sacred to assume different roles within the system.
 Sometimes this god is killed and flayed in the person of a victim offered as a substitute for him; at other times, the god becomes the executioner, flaying victims in order to don their skin.”
 (Violence and the Sacred, 265)

-Sacrificial Preparation — idealize, devalue and discard
+Sacrificial Preparation — idealize-devalue-and-discard

 “The prisoner was subjected to two apparently contradictory modes of treatment.
 Sometimes his sexual favors were sought after and he was treated with respect and even veneration.
 At other times, he was the object of abuse, showered with insults and blows.
 Shortly before the date of execution, the prisoner’s `escape’ was ritually staged.
 Invariably, of course, he was quickly captured and–for the first time–bound with heavy rope around his ankles.
 His master now stopped giving him food and he was forced to resort to stealing… In short, the future victim was encouraged to violate the laws.
 Most modern observers agree that the purpose of these indulgences was to transform the prisoner into a `scapegoat’.”
 (Violence and the Sacred, 290)

 A person in a relationship with a psychopath experiences something very similar.
 The psychopath’s strategy for destroying the object of their wrath is to first put them on a pedestal.
 It isn’t enough to take away what she has, the victim must also feel a tremendous loss.
 One psychopath told me, “When I want to destroy someone, first I like to make them really happy.
 I like to take them up really high because that way, they have further to fall.”
 It was a psychopathic tell with multiple meanings.
-Another psychopath I knew, quoted, “keep your friends close, and your enemies closer”.
+Another psychopath I knew, quoted Sun-Tzu from The Art of War.
+“Keep your friends close, and your enemies closer”, she’d say.
 Her psychopathic tell was that she was not my friend and I couldn’t know the difference because she will keep her enemies as close as she keeps her friends.
 She called me daily, several times a day.
 This is the psychopaths automatic response when they feel envious.
-It is incomprehensible that hatred for someone can lead a human being to love bomb the person they hate and extend a false hand of friendship and love to them.
+It is incomprehensible that hatred for someone can lead a human being to love-bomb the person they hate and extend a false hand of friendship and love to them.
 Like the primitive cannibals, they will even propose marriage and children.
 By giving the victim all the happiness and love they ever wanted, the loss of it is ever more devastating when it’s taken away.
 Only a devastating loss by the victim can avenge the narcissistic injury felt by an envious psychopath.
 The victim must feel the loss in her very core.
 A word that victims of psychopaths have used to describe their devastation is “eviscerated”.
 This feeling of being emptied out completes the transference of the psychopath’s empty core into the victim.
 The victim feels what the psychopath had felt.
 Whether the violence is physical, emotional or financial, the psychopath always believes the victim deserved to pay the price.
 The most satisfying resolution for the psychopath is when he is able to convince the victim to willingly take responsibility for something that the psychopath is guilty of.
 Victims can be driven to cognitive dissonance by the unrelenting, mind-bending, reality-twisting, of a psychopath and eventually take their own lives.
 This is the final acceptance of responsibility by a victim, confirming the “fact” that they were guilty.

 Analysis of the Psychopath Through the Lens of Girardian Theory